w3cping/font-anti-fingerprinting/README.md

 Caching each font at the point where it's first used, if the cache never evicts fonts, allows exactly one site to determine that a user has not visited any site that either uses the font or has tried to learn this fact about the user.
-If exactly one attacker notices a sensitive set of sites using a font, and that set is large enough to make the font "common", and the attacker has logged-in users, they might be able to probe each user exactly once in order to distinguish users who've visited the sensitive set without polluting their sample with users who have previously been attacked.
+If an attacker notices that their logged-in users only use a "common" font on a particular sensitive set of sites, and they're the first attacker to notice for that set of users, they might be able to probe each user exactly once in order to distinguish users who've visited the sensitive set without polluting their sample with users who have previously been attacked.

 If the user removes a locale from their `Accept-Language` list, it's plausible to evict fonts that aren't common for their new set of locales.
 If the user then